FrankDocu/Lichess-Development-Onboarding/translation_context.md

 You are viewing this game as a spectator=This appears in the top left box when you watch a game that is currently playing as a spectator.

 Computer analysis=An automated analysis of a game performed by lichess.
 It provides an advantage charts and possible variation for a game.
-Example: http://lichess.org/vyvcbk8s/black
+Appears as a tab below the chess board in replay and analysis views.
+Example: http://lichess.org/vyvcbk8s

 Computer analysis in progress=This is the text in a new box that comes up once you have requested a computer analysis of a chess game.

 The computer analysis you requested is now available=This is a box that appears when the computer analysis you have requested is ready to be displayed.
 If you refresh the page without following this link, it changes to "View computer analysis".
 This message only appears to the player that requested it.

 The computer analysis has failed=This is an error message that appears when the computer analysis can't be displayed for some reason.
-It appears in the same box as "Computer analysis in progress" (which disappears if this error appears) does.
+It appears the "Computer analysis" tab

-View the computer analysis=This is a link in the box below the board to the the "Replay and analyse" screen, which contains the computer analysis.
+View the computer analysis=Clicking this button takes you to the computer analysis.
+The message appears only for the player that requested it, in the "Computer analysis" tab.

 Request a computer analysis=Clicking this puts the game in the queue for computer analysis, which is usually completed within a minute.
-This is one of the actions in the box normally below the board.
+This is one of the actions below the board in the "Replay and analyse" view.

-Blunders=If no equivalent word exists, use "Serious mistakes".
+Blunders=If no equivalent word exists, translate to "Serious mistakes".
 This is one of the categories of problems discovered by the computer analysis.

 Mistakes=This is one of the categories of problems discovered by the computer analysis.
+Appears on the right hand side of pages with analyzed games.
+Example: http://lichess.org/vyvcbk8s

 Inaccuracies=This is one of the categories of problems discovered by the computer analysis.

-View game stats=Clicking this takes you to a page that contains statistics about times taken per move in the game for each player.
-This is one of the links in the box normally below the board.

 Flip board=Clicking this flips the board upside-down.
 This message is one of the links in the box normally below the board.